 2.1.
 Private swimming pools

-Personal injury lawsuits for accidents that happen in a private swimming pool are filed by the victim against the owner of the pool.
+The victim files personal injury lawsuits for accidents that happen in a private swimming pool against the owner of the pool.
 In cases where the pool owner has homeowner’s insurance that covers swimming pool accidents, the lawsuit would also be filed against the insurance company.
 Landlords may also be liable for injuries that occur at apartment complex pools and rental properties.

 Lawsuits against private swimming pool owners are often based on premises liability.
 They claim that the pool’s owner had a responsibility to keep people safe on their property, but failed to uphold this responsibility.